 The Blank Sections toggle controls whether sections with no data should appear in the exported copy of your CV.
 Confirm this setting before you choose your output format.

-Duplicating Your Report Template
+Duplicating or Rename Your Report Template

 Once you have configured a CV, you may want to create a different version with minor adjustments.
 Instead of creating another report from scratch or from the sample template, you can make a copy of your customized CV and make any necessary adjustments to the resulting duplicate.